-PMLD and social integration
+PMLD and social inclusion

 Why are friendships important to people with a learning disability:

 (1) More happiness and confidence: Having an active social life can help people with a learning disability to feel happier, included and valued (Mason et al. 2013; Chadwick et al. 2014; Wilson et al., 2017).